amzn/computer-vision-basics-in-microsoft-excel/README.md

 ### Books

-Below are two freely downloadable good books on classical Computer Vision (i.e., before deep learning came into the field):
+Below are two freely-downloadable good books on classical Computer Vision (i.e., before deep learning came into the field):

 * [Computer Vision: Algorithms and Applications](http://szeliski.org/Book/), Richard Szeliski (2010): This books provides a summary of many computer vision techniques along with research results from academic papers.
 The diagrams in the book by themselves are worth browsing through to understand the state of the art in the field till 2010 when the book was published.
 The book usually does 'not' give enough detail to allow someone to implement the methods described, though appropriate references are cited.
 * [Computer Vision Metrics](https://link.springer.com/book/10.1007%2F978-1-4302-5930-5): Survey, Taxonomy, and Analysis, Scott Krig (2014): This book provides a good top-level view of computer vision, though often mixed on details.